By: Jenna Conant

 Before traveling, check with your cell phone provider on whether your destination is on the list of covered roaming rates or global services.
 There’s usually an international plan that you can get for the duration of your trip.

 Without an international plan, cell phone use outside of the U.S. can get pricey fast—so, you may want to try prepaid international calling cards, or even purchasing a cheap phone in-country to last for your trip.
-And for those of you who prefer social networks to phone calls, you can locate wifi hotspots near your soon-to-be location and plan Skype calls or Google Hangouts.
+And for those of you who prefer social networks to phone calls, you can locate wifi hotspots near your soon-to-be location and plan Whatsapp messaging, Skype calls, or Google Meet.

 Prioritize Your Time